nohomoskiper/nohomoskiper.github.io/README.md

-# NO-HOMO-Skiper
+# NO-HOMO-Skipper
-- This Website is for Skiping No Homo!
+- This Website is for Skipping No Homo!